 No. You will need a responsible adult to drive you to and from your surgery and stay with you overnight and for a couple of days if possible.

 What can I expect during recovery?

 Some swelling and bruising around the eyes is normal and to be expected.
 You will need to stay in bed the first day after your surgery – with your head elevated on 2-3 pillows.
-Dr. Davison’s patients usually feel better within 1-2 days.
+Patients usually feel better within 1-2 days.

 What is nasal packing?